c3d/xl/doc/XL-1-syntax.md

 precisely define [program evaluation](XL-2-evaluation.md) or to represent distinct machine types.

-> *NOTE* Empty blocks are repreented as a block with an "empty name" as
+> *NOTE* Empty blocks are represented as a block with an "empty name" as
 > a child.
 This is not very satisfactory.
 Alternatives such as
 > representing blocks as possibly empty sequences of items have proven
 > even more complicated, since the representation of [A,B,C] becomes